JohnEarnest/Octo/docs/Manual.md

 		:byte Y
 	}

 XO-Chip programming often requires working with 16-bit pointers.
 If forward-referencing of labels is required, use `:pointer`.
-This directive assembles as two sequential bytes:
+This directive assembles as two sequential 16-bit addresses:

 	: label-a
 	...